flukeout/pixeldrift/notes.md

 ###Left off working on

 * When it loads the leaderboard, it shoudl update your 'rank' in localstorage?
 Should it, for what?
   * For the menu ??
+* If localstoreage has a track name that doesn't exist.. things go south..
+  * Check, and if it doesn't exist, show the track menu...

 Big stuff